Introduction: Li-Ion Discharger

 Here is what it does the moment you hook it to a cell.

-- it beeps and blinks a LED in a short-long-short (102) pattern to show it's version and that it is alive;
+- it beeps once, indicating 3.77 volt cutoff or twice, indicating 3.00, and blinks a LED in a short-long-short (201) pattern to show it's version.
+To switch between 3.77 and 3.00 volt, just remove and reattach the battery.

-- it check it's main voltage and assuming it is at or above 3.77 volt, it starts a constant current (300 mA) discharge;
+- it check it's main voltage without load and assuming it is at or above 3.77 or 3.00 volt, it starts a constant current (300 mA) discharge;

 - while discharging it flashes the LED indicating the battery voltage at this moment (see below);

-- as soon as the voltage drops below 3.77 volt, the discharging circuit is disabled and the processor goes into an extremely low power state, only to wake up every 8 seconds to sound a piezo buzzer.
+- As soon as the voltage drops below 3.77 or 3.00 volt, the discharging circuit is disabled and the processor goes into an extremely low power state, only to wake up every 8 seconds to sound a piezo buzzer.

 There is no automatic restarting.
 The power leads need to be removed an re-attached to restart the the device.